 There’s no way around that in my experience.

-Marriage can be a wonderful experience, but it can be a nightmare too if your unprepared or underprepared.
+Marriage can be a wonderful experience, but it can be a nightmare too if you are unprepared or underprepared.

 Too many couples ride the wave of infatuation and believe that nothing will ever change or their relationship is immune from the everyday challenges most other couples face.